Generate data for simulation analysis

 correct order can be obtained using

-A data frame containing the subjects (character strings or integers) and the treatment conditions (0 or 1) in the first and second columns, respectively.
-The columns must be named as "subject" and "condition".
+A data frame containing sample IDs (character strings or integers), subject IDs (character strings or integers), and treatment conditions (0 or 1).
+The columns must be names as "sample", "subject", and "condition".

 A character string specifying the function.
 This must be one of "nonlinear" and "linear", corresponding to nonlinear and linear models, respectively.